MicrosoftDocs/VBA-Docs/api/Word.Frameset.FrameResizable.md

 ## Example

-This example sets the specified frame to be resizable when viewed in a Web browser.
+This example sets the specified frame to be resizable when viewed in a web browser.

 ```vb